 Not for all types of salads

 Oil and vinegar is a classic combo for salad dressing.
-Our tester loved the included collapsible funnel for easy, mess-free filling.
+We appreciated the included collapsible funnel for easy, mess-free filling.
 They’re also handy in the kitchen when you need to dispense oil or vinegar for recipes.
 The stainless steel rack looks attractive on the table or in the kitchen and makes the bottles easy to carry or pass around at the table.

-For testing, our reviewer filled the bottles with avocado oil and red wine vinegar.
-She reported the dual-spout design allowed her to dispense at customized flow levels over four bowls of salad greens without dribbles.
-She also loved the included rubber stoppers for preserving leftover oil and vinegar, and noted even after holding the bottle upside down for 15 minutes, there was no leakage.
+For testing, we filled the bottles with avocado oil and red wine vinegar.
+The dual-spout design allowed us to dispense at customized flow levels over four bowls of salad greens without dribbles.
+We also loved the included rubber stoppers for preserving leftover oil and vinegar, and noted even after holding the bottle upside down for 15 minutes, there was no leakage.
 The rubber stoppers seal tightly, so you’ll never have drips or spills.

-The one negative our tester found was the tall, slender shape of the bottle made it difficult to clean, even with a normal bottle brush.
-A tall, thin test tube brush solved the issue and passed through the spouts and gaskets easily, according to our reviewer.
+The one negative we found was the tall, slender shape of the bottle made it difficult to clean, even with a normal bottle brush.
+A tall, thin test tube brush solved the issue and passed through the spouts and gaskets easily.